 The primary purpose of the convention is to establish methods to minimize global warming and in particular emission of greenhouse gases.
 The United Nations Framework Convention on Climate Change (UNFCC) was adopted on 9th May 1992 and came into force on 21st March 1994.
 Kenya ratified the Convention on 30th August 1994 thereby committing to join the international community in combating the problem of climate change.
 The National Environmental Management Authority is the agency acting as the national focal point for this protocol.

-The objective of the Convention is; "Stabilization of the greenhouse gas concentration in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system" (UNFCC).
+The objective of the Convention is; "Stabilization of the greenhouse gas concentration in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system" (UNFCC) A general description of steps envisaged to implement the Convention and other relevant information to achieve the objectives include: